-BACHELOR DEGREE BYLAWS
+BACHELOR DEGREE BYLAW

-These bylaws are called Bachelor Degree bylaws in the Applied Science University, and are applicable to all University colleges effective from the date of approval.
-They are applied to enrolled students registered to obtain a Bachelor Degree.
+This bylaw is called the Bachelor Degree Bylaw in the Applied Science University, and is applicable to all University colleges effective from the date of approval.
+It is applied to enrolled students that are registered to obtain a Bachelor Degree.

-1. The following words and expressions, as indicated in this bylaw, have the meanings allocated below; unless the context signifies otherwise.
+- 1. The following words and expressions, as indicated in this bylaw, have the meanings allocated below; unless the context signifies otherwise.

-President: President of the Applied Science University
+- A. President: University President

-Council: University Council
+- B. Council: University Council

-College Dean: Dean of the College to which the student belongs
+- C. College Dean: Dean of the College to which the student belongs

-Study System: Credit Hours System
+- D. Study System: Credit Hours System